djfm/prestashop-automation-tool/README.md

 Your test script receives automatically a `@shop` variable, which is an instance of [PrestaShopAutomation::PrestaShop](https://github.com/djfm/prestashop-automation/blob/master/lib/prestashop-automation.rb).

 Look at the modules under [prestashop-automation/lib/actions](https://github.com/djfm/prestashop-automation/tree/master/lib/actions) to see what you can do with this shop!

+The database is saved before each test, then restored, so you can consider that each test runs in its own sandbox.

+##Where to go next?
+We want more primitives to build complex tests, please contribute to [prestashop-automation](https://github.com/djfm/prestashop-automation)!